felagund/gpt_scripts/README.md

   -l2 SECOND_PASS_LIMIT, --second_pass_limit SECOND_PASS_LIMIT
                         Sets maximum distance under which points will be moved in second pass (default 10 m)
 ```
-# Build on Windows guest machine in Virtualbox #
+# Instructions to build exe files on Windows guest machine in Virtualbox #

-1. Install python in windows (download from python.org and run executable).
+1. Install Python in Windows (download from python.org and run executable).

-2. It must be added to PATH (WTF):
+2. It must be added to PATH (WTF?):

     a. look for "system variable" in start menu